TimothyHoag/Invgate---Leaver-Automation---IAM/README.md

 ### 2. Trigger

-An InvGate automation rule (event: new request created, condition: Leaver catalog item) calls the n8n webhook via a "Call Web Service" action, authenticated with a shared header secret.
-This replaces manual form submission or a separate trigger step — the ticket itself is the trigger.
+An InvGate automation rule (event: new request created, condition: ticket type is "Employee Termination") calls the n8n webhook via a "Call Web Service" action, authenticated with a shared header secret.
+This replaces manual form submission or a separate trigger step: the ticket itself is the trigger.

 ### 3. Field Mapping